 - What to do when someone dies during the pandemic - government advice on the next steps

 - Opening hours of Minor Injuries Units and First Aid Units

 - Help the NHS and hand back equipment no longer used

 - Volunteering in Oxfordshire

 - Useful links - national and local

-From the 4 July 2020 the government updated its guidance on measures to help you to stay alert and stay as safe as possible as we continue to respond to the challenges of coronavirus - see here
+In August the government updated its guidance on measures to help you to stay alert and stay as safe as possible as we continue to respond to the challenges of coronavirus - see here

 You can also view Oxfordshire County Council's, the NHS and our partners' advice on social distancing to prevent a second COVID-19 outbreak following the easing of the lockdown rules - view here